Access to Tring Park

 Arrival and car park

+There is also a free, joint Woodland Trust and Natural History Museum at Tring car park.
+Four spaces are designated for blue badge holders and are clearly marked with the blue badge logo.
 The car park drive surface is compacted stone with a grid overlay system.
 In adverse weather conditions this car park could potentially become muddy.
-Please check the website for up to date information about this.

 If you are visiting with a dog, please also keep him/her on a lead when in the car park.